Michael-S777/portfolio/README.md

 *2014 – Present*

 **Responsibilities:**
-- Experience building and deploying machine learning models using frameworks such as AutoGluon and Hugging Face, with support from tools like GitHub Copilot to accelerate development
+- Building and deploying machine learning models using frameworks such as AutoGluon and Hugging Face, supported by tools like GitHub Copilot to accelerate development
-- Proficient in Python and SQL, with exposure to Spark and cloud-based platforms such as Databricks, Azure, and AWS
+- Using Python and SQL for data manipulation and analysis, with exposure to Spark and cloud-based platforms including Databricks, Azure, and AWS
-- Strong foundation in statistical modeling, machine learning, and optimisation techniques, with hands-on experience applying these methods to real-world problems
+- Applying statistical modeling, machine learning, and optimisation techniques to address real-world business and research problems
-- Skilled in leveraging large language models (LLMs) such as ChatGPT and Gemini for exploratory data analysis, interpretation of research findings, and reporting
+- Utilising large language models (LLMs) such as ChatGPT and Gemini for exploratory data analysis, interpretation of findings, and automated reporting
-- Proficient in building interactive dashboards and developing web-based applications to communicate insights and enhance user engagement
+- Developing interactive dashboards and web-based applications to communicate insights and enhance user engagement
-- Experienced across the full data science lifecycle - from model development and evaluation to deployment and monitoring, incorporating MLOps best practices
+- Overseeing the full data science lifecycle—from model development and evaluation to deployment and monitoring—while following MLOps best practices
 - Teaching subjects: Small Business Management and Accounting and Planning and Control for Small Business Enterprises
 - Participation as data scientist / researcher / consultant in the industry-funded research projectsm , applying my data analytics skills across various industries (education, finance, and construction):
    - Price Elasticity of Demand and Willingness to Pay Project  - *Boral Limited (2021-2022)*